Sukhmai/react-chess/README.md

 This was a project to teach myself react.js.
 I built a chess app that runs on a website.
 It currently is all local.
 I learned how components work, and how to control state by developing this app.
 It currently checks for valid moves and switches turns.

+A working version of the game is hosted at https://sukhmai.github.io/react-chess/.

 ## Todos
 * Add checker for En Passant
 * Add time control